yoniyamin/s3_ext_renamer/BUILD.md

 - ✅ Executable is in `dist_clean/` folder
 - ✅ Application starts and functions correctly
 - ✅ File size is optimized (~35MB or less)
+- ✅ **Browser opens automatically** when running the executable
+- ✅ System tray icon appears for additional control

 ---